chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

        .. tag server_services_oc_id

-       The **oc-id** service enables OAuth 2.0 authentication to the Chef server by external applications, including Chef Supermarket.
+       The **oc-id** service enables OAuth 2.0 authentication to the Chef Server by external applications, including Chef Supermarket.
 OAuth 2.0 uses token-based authentication, where external applications use tokens that are issued by the **oc-id** provider.
 No special credentials---``webui_priv.pem`` or privileged keys---are stored on the external application.

        .. end_tag